UseSashiMoto/usesashi/README.md

-# 🌟 Sashi UI - Your Magical AI-Powered Admin Companion! 🤖
+# 🌟 Sashi - Your Magical AI-Powered Admin Companion! 🤖

 <h3 align="center" style="color: rgb(12, 80, 255);">Transforming admin tasks into a delightful experience! ✨</h3>

-## 🚀 Welcome to the Enchanted World of Sashi UI!
+## 🚀 Welcome to the Enchanted World of Sashi!

 Imagine a world where managing your application is as easy as having a conversation with a friend.
-Sashi UI is here to make that dream a reality!
+Sashi is here to make that dream a reality!
 With its AI-powered chat interface, you can perform admin tasks with the ease of a magical spell. 🪄

-## ✨ Why You'll Love Sashi UI
+## ✨ Why You'll Love Sashi

 -   **🤖 AI-Powered Chat**: Execute admin tasks with simple, natural language commands.
 -   **🔗 Seamless Integration**: Effortlessly connect with Sashi-labeled functions in your backend.